April & May

 Spring is a beautiful season in Sugar Mountain as the mountain blooms appear and the trees become bright green.
 It’s the quietest season of the year, so it’s perfect for a relaxing getaway in one of the vacation homes or condos.
 Since our mile-high resort village is surrounded by Pisgah National Forest, watch the wildflower show or find a waterfall brimming with waters from melting snow.
 See our list below for many things to do in our village and within 20 miles of Sugar Mountain.

-Sugar Mountain Tennis: Opens for the season May 15, 2023!
+Sugar Mountain Tennis: Opens for the season mid May 2024!
 Located adjacent to our Golf Club are our six public tennis courts meticulously maintained of fast-dry, Har-tru clay.
 No membership required!
 Reserve a court for as low as $5/person.
 Read more.

 Stay: The big variety of vacation home and condo rentals on Sugar provides many options for a perfect getaway to unwind.
 Sit on your deck or log cabin porch all day to soak in the spectacular Blue Ridge views, rock your cares away and enjoy our fresh mountain air.
 Find the perfect vacation rental.

 Blue Ridge Parkway: After being closed for much of the winter in our area due to snow, the Parkway reopens for drives on the famous scenic road.
 Stop along the way at overlooks and attractions.
 Take our suggested 55-mile loop drive from Sugar that includes the most beautiful section: Blue Ridge Parkway Trip Guide.